 - Insurance Policies

 - Retirement Accounts

 The list is much more extensive than this, but it is important that you know where the different assets are.
 Another aspect of the trust administration process is taxes.
-For example, a trustee must see if creditors have any valid claims regarding taxes and if they do, they can use the trust assets to pay those taxes.
+For example, a trustee must see if creditors have any valid claims regarding taxes, and if they do, they can use the trust assets to pay those taxes.
 This is another situation where it is helpful to have a trust administration lawyer in Sacramento, CA on your side.

+If you have any questions about trust administration or want to know the different steps in creating a trust to distributing a trust, call the trust administration lawyer in Sacramento, CA people have relied on for years.
 If you are considering forming a trust, contact a trust administration lawyer Sacramento, CA clients recommend from Yee Law Group, P.C. to learn how we can make this process simple and expedient.